Taxes

 So, the first piece of information you need is how much you paid for the property.
 Once you have that figure, you may need to add specific expenses to determine the cost basis—for instance, closing costs you were responsible for and property improvements like a new roof.
 It’s important to understand that determining the cost basis isn’t an exact science.

 After you figure out the cost basis, you need to identify the recovery period.
+The recovery period of an asset is the length of time over which the Internal Revenue Service requires you to depreciate it for tax purposes.
+These periods theoretically track the actual useful life of an asset; for instance, an office building has a much longer useful life than a computer.
+The Internal Revenue Service has its own set of depreciation rules and you must use their recovery periods when determining taxable income.
 For example, the recovery period for residential real property is 27.5 years.
 Consult the IRS website if you’re unsure about the recovery period for your property.

 Once you have these figures, it’s fairly simple to calculate the amount to depreciate every year.
 For instance, buildings are depreciated using the straight-line method, which means you deduct equal amounts (1/27 of the basis for residential property) from the cost basis annually, excluding the first and last because they change depending on the month.